 - Please keep students home with upper GI (vomiting) for 24 hours after the last episode.

 - If students have been diagnosed with Strep they can return after being on the prescribed medication for 24 hours.

 - We gladly accept new and gently used sweat pants (both boys and girls) sizes 5-12.
-New socks for both boys and girls sizes 5-10 are very much appreciated as well.
+New socks and underwear for both boys and girls sizes 5-10 are very much appreciated as well.

 - If your student has more significant health needs (asthma, diabetes, anaphylaxis, seizures, etc), please contact our health office staff.
 Mrs. Hudson (school health office assistant-SHOA), or Mrs. Carrie (school RN) are happy to help obtain health care plans for school support/medication administration.